 When I had reasonable health, I would spend my days making business and personal decisions without much effort.
 Some might have kept me awake at night but not many.

 I never had to think about the physical toll any of my decisions would take.
 I could walk fast, I could exercise and I could pretty much rely on my body to carry me through thick and thin.

 Along Came Chronic Illness

-Now that I no longer work, due to being physically disabled with a rare disease, those carefree, decision making days, are long gone.
+Now I can no longer work, due to being physically disabled with a rare bone disease, those carefree, decision making days, are long gone.

 Wow, I feel exhausted just thinking about it now!

 Today every small decision needs thinking through.
-How long can I stand to brush my teeth and deal with my stoma?
+How long can I stand at the bathroom sink to brush my teeth and deal with my stoma?
 What time should I start getting dressed if I want to sit in our courtyard and have lunch with my husband?

 If I want to write a blog post, what other activities will I need to exclude from my day?